Bruno Pesaola

-Bruno Pesaola ([ˈbruːno peˈzaːola]; 28 July 1925 – 29 May 2015) was a professional Italian Argentine football player and manager, who played as a winger.
+Bruno Pesaola ([ˈbruːno peˈzaːola]; 28 July 1925 – 29 May 2015) was a professional football player and manager, who played as a winger.
 He is most famous for his time with Italian clubs Fiorentina and S.S.C.
 Napoli, as both a player and a manager.
+Born in Italy, he played for the Italy national team.

-He was nicknamed Petisso (little man).
+He was nicknamed Petiso (little man).